jamesturner-dev/gallry-art/README.md

 ```

+### Notes
+- The front end is served on port 3000
+- The back end is served on port 5000
+- The CSS is a mix of custom and tailwind, getting rid of Tailwind is on the to-do list

 ## To Do:
 - [ ] Update the user components to script setup
 - [ ] Update the user components to use the new composition API